The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 2. Puppeteer

-You could say Puppeteer is a Node headless browser.
-It has a great API and it's relatively easy to use, with a few lines of code you can start your scraping activities.
+You could say Puppeteer is a Node.js headless browser.
+It has a great API, and it's relatively easy to use.
+With a few lines of code, you can start your scraping activities.

 3. Selenium

-It's widely used for headless testing, and it provides a very intuitive API for specifying user actions on the scraping target.
+It's widely used for headless testing and provides a very intuitive API for specifying user actions on the scraping target.

 4. HTMLUnit

 HTMLUnit is a great option for Java developers.
-This headless browser is used by many popular projects and it's actively maintained.
+Many popular projects use this headless browser, and it's actively maintained.

 What Are the Downsides of Headless Browsers for Web Scraping?

-Scraping is basically extracting data from a source and to achieve this, we have to reference parts of the DOM, like capturing a certain class name or looking for an input with a specific name.
+To scrape is basically to extract data from a source.
+To achieve it, we have to reference parts of the DOM, like capturing a certain class name or looking for an input with a specific name.

-So you have to resort either to workarounds or to using a browser that supports both versions like Puppeteer, so you can switch the UI on and off when you need it.
+So you have to resort to workarounds or to using a browser that supports both versions, like Puppeteer, so you can switch the UI on and off when needed.

 Browsing a website through code requires you to see the website differently.
 We're used to browsing a website using visual cues or descriptions (in the case of visual aid assistants).

-But now you have to look at the website's code and understand its architecture to properly get the information you want, in a way that is mostly change-resistant to avoid updating the browsing logic every few weeks.
+But now you have to look at the website's code and understand its architecture to properly get the information you want in a mostly change-resistant way to avoid updating the browsing logic every few weeks.

 What Are the Benefits of Headless Scraping?

-The benefits of using a headless browser for scraping include:
+The benefits of using a headless browser for scraping include the following:

 1. Automation

-It's possible to automate tasks during headless browser scraping, making it a real time-saver, especially when the website you're trying to crawl isn't really interested in protecting itself or in changing its internal architecture too often.
-That way you won't be bothered with constant updates to the browsing logic.
+It's possible to automate tasks during headless browser scraping.
+That's a real time-saver, especially when the website you're trying to crawl isn't protecting itself or changing its internal architecture too often.
+That way, you won't be bothered by constant updates to the browsing logic.

 Websites can seem unstructured because, after all, they're designed to be read by people, and people have no problem with gathering information from unstructured sources.
 But because websites do have an internal architecture, we can leverage it and take the information we want.